VITA Grant FAQs Category: Allowable/Unallowable Costs

 - Office supplies – pens, pencils, paper, shredder

-See Appendix B, Exhibit 2, for a table of the most common allowable and unallowable costs.
-In addition, Appendix B, Exhibit 1, provides information on the OMB regulations that cover grants.
-The administrative and cost principles should be consulted for detailed information on requirements of a federal grant.
+See Appendix B, Exhibit 1, for a table of the most common allowable and unallowable costs.
+In addition, review information available in 2 CFR Part 200, Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards for detailed information on limitations and requirements of a federal grant.

 2. Are expenses associated with marketing and advertising VITA site operations covered?